electron/electron/docs/api/remote.md

 # remote

-> Communicate between the renderer process and the main process.
+> Use main process modules from the renderer process.

 The `remote` module provides a simple way to do inter-process communication (IPC) between the renderer process (web page) and the main process.